 You are invited to join other high schools across the country for the annual Poetry Out Loud (POL) national recitation contest!
 Your high school’s champion will participate in the regional finals; the regional champion will participate in the state finals.
-Our region includes Bradford, Columbia, Lycoming, Montour, Sullivan, Tioga, and West Wyoming counties.
+Our region includes Bradford, Columbia, Lycoming, Sullivan, and Tioga counties.
 The state champion will travel expense-free to Washington, DC for the national finals.

 Poetry Out Loud encourages students to learn about great poetry through memorization, performance, and competition.
 Free, standards-based curriculum materials are available for schools, teachers, and students.
-You may see the teachers’ guide at: www.poetryoutloud.org.
-A hard copy has been given to your superintendents.
+You can find the teachers’ guide at the Poetry Out Loud website.

 - POL satisfies more than half of the NCTE English Language Arts Standards.

 - The teachers’ guide offers suggestions so that you can customize the program to meet your time & schedule constraints.

 - Teachers receive a guide to help them teach recitation and performance and promo materials.

 - Teachers and students have access to website support materials that include more than 600 poems, media guides and more.

 - Individual or groups of teachers, a school club, or the entire school may participate